 MiCA’s Role in Shaping Global Crypto Regulations

-With more crypto adoption, regulatory clarity is crucial.
-MiCA’s framework could undoubtedly be used by other countries and international organizations like the IMF and World Bank.
+As crypto adoption grows, regulatory clarity is crucial.
+MiCA’s framework could undoubtedly be used by other countries and international organisations such as the IMF and the World Bank.

 Potential Global Influences of MiCA: